Not too firm, nor too soft, this Sealy Posturepedic Elevate Gel Cool Mattress is the Goldilocks of cooling mattresses

 (Image credit: Future)

 At woman&home, how we test cooling mattresses is a little different to some of our other buying guides.
-We've been working on something called 'The Tester Network', which is a special place we reach out to you.
-I asked for readers who were suffering from night sweats, because nobody else knows quite what they're like until you've battled through them.
-These ladies are the best people to talk about cooling mattresses.
+We've been working on something called 'The Tester Network', which is a special place where we reach out to you.
+I asked for readers who were suffering from night sweats because nobody else knows quite what they're like until you've battled through them.
+These ladies are the best people to talk to about cooling mattresses.

 Jen Barton Packer